 There are also some cultures and traditions which do not traditionally receive flowers.
 Jewish and Islamic faith are among them.
 Jewish tradition demands immediate burial within three days, so funeral flowers are not deemed necessary.
 In Islam, burial is usually within 24 hours of death, so flowers are not required.

 There are some factors to consider in selecting the right funeral flowers.

 Buying flowers for a funeral is primarily determined by your relationship to the deceased.
 The closer you are, the bigger and more elaborate it should be.

-- Members of the Immediate Family – spouse, children, brothers, sisters, parents, and grandparents typically buy essential flowers such as casket spray, wreaths, or large sprays on a stand.
-These flowers are usually placed closest to the casket or inside the coffin during the wake or viewing.
+- Immediate Family Members – spouse, children, brothers, sisters, parents, and grandparents typically buy essential flowers such as casket spray, wreaths, or large sprays on a stand.
+These flowers are usually positioned near the casket or inside the coffin during the wake or viewing.

-- Extended Family Members– other family members such as aunts, uncles, cousins, nieces, and nephews have a wide range of funeral flower options.
+- Extended Family Members– other family members such as aunts, uncles, cousins, nieces, and nephews can choose different flower arrangements.
 They can choose a standing spray or informal floral arrangements they can bring home or take to the cemetery

-- Close Friends and Business Associates – close friends and business associates of the family may send flowers to show sympathy.
-Some of the best options include smaller arrangements like a basket of flowers, bouquets in vases, or small to medium-sized live plants.
-They can send flowers directly to the funeral home or the residence of the deceased.
+- Close Friends and Business Associates – they can send flowers to show sympathy.
+They can choose smaller arrangements like a basket of flowers, bouquets in vases, or small to medium-sized live plants.
+They can send flowers to the funeral home or the residence of the deceased.